Divorce is a stressful time for all families in Tulsa, Oklahoma. It is a time of intense feeling and many questions and uncertainties.

 In addition, in determining whether to award sole or joint legal custody, the court may look to see whether the divorcing couple can continue to work amicably to advance their child’s best interests.
 If they cannot, then it might be better for one parent to retain sole legal custody in Oklahoma.

-Free Consultation: Tulsa Child Custody Attorney
+Low-cost Initial Consultation: Tulsa Child Custody Attorney

 Your choice of a Tulsa divorce attorney is critical, especially regarding any issues about custody in Oklahoma.
-Before you retain our family law attorneys, you are invited to have a free, confidential, no-obligation consultation to help you determine whether our family law services can meet your particular needs.
+Before you retain our family law attorneys, you are invited to have a initial, confidential, no-obligation consultation to help you determine whether our family law services can meet your particular needs.